 We had a backlog of work to be completed on contracts totaling approximately \$129.3 million as of December 31, 2007.
 Backlog develops as a result of new awards, which represent the revenue value of new project commitments received by us during a given period.
 Backlog consists of projects which have either (a) not yet been started or (b) are in progress but are not yet complete.
-In the latter case, the revenue value reported in backlog will be realized, or if realized, will result in earnings.
+In the latter case, the revenue value reported in backlog is the remaining value associated with work that has not yet been completed.
+We cannot guarantee that the revenue projected in our backlog will be realized, or if realized, will result in earnings.
 From time-to-time, projects are cancelled that appeared to have a high certainty of going forward at the time they were recorded as new awards.
 In the event of a project cancellation, we may be reimbursed for certain costs but typically have no contractual right to the total revenue reflected in our backlog.
 In addition to being unable to recover certain direct costs, cancelled projects may also result in additional unrecoverable costs due to the resulting under-utilization of our assets.